beginning of content

 Can high blood pressure affect my baby?

-High blood pressure in pregnancy can prevent enough blood from flowing to the placenta.
-This may mean that your baby doesn’t get enough nutrients or oxygen.
-Untreated high blood pressure can increase their risk of complications such as:
+High blood pressure in pregnancy can stop enough blood from flowing to the placenta.
+This might mean that your baby doesn't get enough nutrients or oxygen.

 How does high blood pressure in pregnancy affect me?